-FDA 483 observations, Warning Letters and loss of your ISO 13485 certification are possible consequences of failing to manage your CAPA process.
+FDA 483 observations, Warning Letters, and loss of your ISO 13485 certification are possible consequences of failing to manage your CAPA process.
 Imagine explaining to your customers why you lost your certification, and why they should keep you as a trusted supplier.
 That is not a conversation you want to have.

-In order to prevent an increase in the cost of poor quality, your business cannot remain static.
+To prevent an increase in the cost of poor quality, your business cannot remain static.
 You need to improve and adopt best practices.
 Your CAPA process is a systematic way to make those improvements happen.

 Characteristics of an Effective CAPA system?

-- Easy to follow procedure
+- Easy to follow the procedure

 - Defined CAPA inputs